CoderCrush/atom-css-slidev/slides.md

 <br>

-John Polacek 在 文章  <a href="https://css-tricks.com/lets-define-exactly-atomic-css/">Let’s Define Exactly What Atomic CSS is</a> 中写道：
+John Polacek 在 文章  <a href="https://css-tricks.com/lets-define-exactly-atomic-css/" target="_blank">Let’s Define Exactly What Atomic CSS is</a> 中写道：

 > Atomic CSS is the approach to CSS architecture that favors small, single-purpose classes with names based on visual function.